Spider (DC Comics): Lucas Ludlow-Dalt

-The Spider's son, Lucas Ludlow-Dalt, takes up the bow and arrow (and his original yellow and blue costume) in the pages of Starman, helping Culp, the Mist, Rag Doll, Doctor Phosphorus, Solomon Grundy and several other villains lay siege to Opal City during the "Grand Guignol" storyline.
+The Spider's son, Lucas Ludlow-Dalt, takes up the bow and arrow (and his original yellow and blue costume) in the pages of Starman, helping other villains lay siege to Opal City during the "Grand Guignol" storyline.
 This Spider had trained all his life for revenge on the Shade, and comes close to getting it.
-Matt O'Dare prevents the Spider from killing the Shade, and he is chased off to parts unknown.
-Lucas later attempts to kill Jack Knight in the final issue of Starman (and nearly kills Mason O'Dare, if not for the timely intervention of the spirit of the deceased magician Zatara).
-The Shade tells Jack Knight he is going to bring him in, since he is a Ludlow.
+Matt O'Dare prevents the Spider from killing Shade, and he is chased off to parts unknown.

-Stars and S.T.R.I.P.E. #9 also depicted the beginning of vengeful activity for another Spider, though this may be the same Spider that was depicted in Starman.

-The Spider takes up his bow again in the pages of the most recent Hawkman series, facing off against Hawkman, Hawkgirl and Green Arrow.
-The Green Arrow shoots the Spider in his aiming eye with an arrow, hoping to end the criminal's career by maiming him.
-The Spider manages to re-learn archery from a new perspective (and far quicker than is usual for any normal human).
+The Spider takes up his bow again in the series Hawkman series, facing off against Hawkman, Hawkgirl, and Green Arrow.
+Green Arrow shoots the Spider in his aiming eye with an arrow, hoping to end the criminal's career by maiming him.
+The Spider manages to rapidly relearn archery from a new perspective.

 I, Spyder

-Seven Soldiers #0 featured the advent of yet another Spider, although he spelled the name "I, Spyder".
-This character, named Thomas Ludlow Dalt, was one of the five heroes brought together by the Vigilante to form a new incarnation of the Seven Soldiers of Victory.
-Prior to this, he was abducted by the Seven Unknown Men of Slaughter Swamp after accepting a contract to kill them at their home base in the aforementioned bog.
-It was revealed that the Seven had hired him in order to lure him into their headquarters so they could hopefully prepare him to defeat the Sheeda (though one character criticised recruiting 'another schmuck with a bow and arrows').
+Seven Soldiers #0 introduced a third Spider, although he spelled the name "I, Spyder".
+This character, named Thomas Ludlow Dalt, was one of five heroes brought together by the Vigilante to form a new incarnation of the Seven Soldiers of Victory.
+Prior to this, he was abducted by the Seven Unknown Men of Slaughter Swamp after accepting a contract to kill them at their home base.
+It was revealed that the Seven had hired him in order to lure him into their headquarters so they could hopefully prepare him to defeat the Sheeda.
 Thomas was given several augmentations in terms of his abilities and gear which included new clothes, a jet-black helicopter with a black widow hourglass symbol on its base as well as 'cold blood and perfect aim'.
-This Spyder is also the son of Thomas Hallaway, and the brother of Lucas, who usurps the identity by killing his brother.
+This Spyder is the son of Thomas Hallaway and the brother of Lucas, who usurps the identity by killing his brother.
 His glory is short lived however, as he is killed by the Sheeda and resurrected as their agent.

-This Spyder was not actually villainous like his father.
-After a failed assassination attempt on Bulleteer's life, Spyder was greeted by the ghost of Greg Saunders, the original Vigilante.
-What occurred during their confrontation is not shown but in Seven Soldiers #1, Spyder shoots the Sheeda queen Gloriana Tenebrae, knocking her from her floating castle, and she is hit and killed by a car driven by the Bulleteer.